What are dentures?

 After the teeth have been pulled you will have an option to wait for your gums to heal or you can receive immediate dentures.

-Immediate dentures are fitted prior to tooth extraction.
+- Immediate Dentures: Immediate dentures are fitted prior to tooth extraction.
 They offer you the ability to not have any missing teeth, but as your mouth heals from the tooth removal, the denture will need to be adjusted again after a few months to fit over your healed gums.

-If you decide to wait for your gums to heal, the procedure looks like this:
+- Wait for Gums to Heal: If you decide to wait for your gums to heal, the procedure looks like this:

 - Your dentist will make several jaw impressions to make sure the denture(s) fit properly.